MSPCA-Angell Headquarters

 What about online petitions?

 We have found that online petitions have not been helpful in persuading Massachusetts legislators to take action.
-In our experience this is because 1) they are often not targeted correctly, either to the right elected officials or so that the legislators’ constituents are the ones that signing; 2) we all know how easy it is to sign a name and petitions will carry less weight because they don’t contain any personal reasons why the issue is important to the signer; 3) when people sign a petition, they often think they have taken enough action and don’t follow through on any other actions or methods to reach out to a legislator that are more effective.
+In our experience this is because 1) they are often not targeted to the correct elected officials so that the constituents of the elected official are the ones who are signing; 2) it is easy to sign your name, so petitions will carry less weight; 3) they don’t contain any personal reasons why the issue is important to the signer; and 4) when people sign a petition, they often think they have taken enough action and don’t follow through on any other actions or methods to reach out to a legislator that are more effective.